CharlotteGore/MOS6581/README.md

 # MOS6581

-C++ library for controlling a MOS 6581/8590 via SPI on Arduino
+C++ library for controlling a MOS 6581/8590 via SPI on Arduino.
+Rather than requiring a MIDI in signal, this library is about putting direct and full control of the SID's 24 writeable registers into the programmer's hands in a fairly friendly API.

 ## Basics